Jaded-Encoding-Thaumaturgy/vs-preview-plugins/dvdtools/README.md

 # DVD Tools

-A collection of tools for working with DVDs.
+A collection of VSPreview plugins for working with DVDs.

 ## ISO Browser

-A plugin for browsing DVDs.
+A tool for browsing DVDs.
 Supports everything `vssource.IsoFile` supports.
 Loading an ISO file allows you to dump any title or angle to a file.